paulknewton/twitter-ml/docs/usage.rst

                             name of the specific classifier to use (default: a voting classifier
-      --waffle              create a waffle picture of the results
+      --waffle              create a waffle picture of the results --wordcloud           create a wordcloud of the text --list                list the individual sub-classifers

 for example: